Raspberry Pi is a low-cost, pocket-sized computer that you can plug into a monitor and start with.

 Things you will require to make an FM radio station are Raspberry Pi 4, a portable battery, and a soldering machine to tie them up.

-Save the messages you want to broadcast in the microSD first, play it inside a loop, and that’s how it’s going to work.
+Save the messages you want to broadcast in the microSD first, play it inside a loop, and that’s how it will work.

 Note: Before you move forward, just be clear that it’s not legal to start any broadcast over FM without having a proper license.